Skip to main content

 An equipment breakdown endorsement (sometimes called boiler and machinery coverage) covers these mechanical failures — including the cost of emergency service calls and temporary replacement equipment.

-Most Business Owner's Policies (BOPs) include basic equipment breakdown coverage, but the default limits may be too low for a full-service restaurant with $75,000+ in commercial kitchen equipment.
-Check your schedule and increase limits if needed.
+Many Business Owner's Policies (BOPs) include some equipment breakdown wording, but default limits may be too low for a full-service restaurant with meaningful kitchen equipment.
+Check the schedule, causes of loss, deductible, and limit before assuming the endorsement solves the exposure.

 5. Employment Practices Liability (EPLI): The Claim That Comes From Inside